 Your imagination has always been larger than life.
 Where does this come from?

-I remember all my mother’s Reader Digest books and the comic books my dad bought – 2000 AD and Battle Comics – which was incredible graphic comics of its time and fed my love for war stories even more.
-Film became my next love and from an early age I knew that I wanted to tell stories.
+I remember all my mother’s Reader Digest books and the comic books my dad bought – 2000 AD and Battle Comics – which was incredible graphic comics of their time and fed my love for war stories even more.
+Film became my next love and from an early age, I knew that I wanted to tell stories.